Malith97/Expensooze/README.md

 # Expensooze
- an android utility bill manager
+ an android utility bill manager that can manage your monthly bills